LorenzDuremdes/Second-Brain/commitment and consistency (persuasion).md

 	   each of the strategies is intended to get us to take some action or make some statement that will trap us into later compliance through consistency pressures
 	   2. e.g. Christmas 'sold out' and parents wishing their kids gifts

+# examples
+1. "“But, before we start, I wonder if you could answer a question for me.
+I’m curious, what was it about my background that attracted you to my candidacy?”"^[Influence, New and Expanded The Psychology of Persuasion by Robert B. Cialdini, p.
+276]